openshift/enhancements/enhancements/machine-api/control-plane-machinesets.md

 New IPI clusters deployed after the targeted release will run the ControlPlane resource deployed by the installer out of the box.

 For UPI clusters and existing IPI clusters this is opt-in.
-As a user I can opt-int by creating a ControlPlane resource, i.e `kubectl create ControlPlane`
+As a user I can opt-in by creating a ControlPlane resource, i.e `kubectl create ControlPlane`

 ### Version Skew Strategy